How Long Does it take to Become a Software Developer

 Education Needed to Become a Software Developer

 Once you've earned the basic degree, you can pursue further specialization in a particular field as an applications engineer or a systems developer through certification courses.
-Remember, everything you complete in college will go into your portfolio, which could be seen by potential employers.
+Remember, everything you complete in college can go into your portfolio.
 Do your best on every class, test, and assignment.

 Training for the Job

-Externships are a great way to gather experience as a software developer that will also help you land an actual job with a company.
-There are many companies that offer externships, coding bootcamps, and open-source projects.
-Gaining this real world experience can be helpful when assembling your portfolio to show to potential employers The more projects your portfolio contains, along with certifications and recommendation letters, the easier it will be for you to be hired later.
+Externships are a great way to gather experience as a software developer that will also help you after graduation.
+There are many companies that offer externships, coding boot camps, and open-source projects.
+Gaining this real world experience can be helpful when assembling your portfolio.
+The more projects your portfolio contains, along with certifications and recommendation letters, the easier it will be for you later.

-Once you have gained the necessary knowledge, you can start your journey towards becoming the leader of your company's software team, manager, or even director of the company itself.
+Once you have the basic foundational knowledge, you can expand your skillset and collect more tools for your digital tool bag.
 In order to reach that stage, you will have to prove that you possess the qualities of a good software developer and leader, which include:

 Enthusiasm for Coding